Maryland Weather: Dry weather sticks around for a while

 BALTIMORE - The forecast for the next few days looks eerily quiet.
 After an active January, we will be entering a period of rain and snow-free conditions across the area with periods of sunshine.

-Skies will remain mostly cloudy overnight with lows in the 30s.
-An upper level disturbance will track southeast toward the area from the Great Lakes overnight through Wednesday morning.
-This system does not have any moisture to work with, therefore any chances for precip will be restricted to areas south and west of the Baltimore Area and across western Maryland.
+Our Wednesday is starting off cloudy and chilly.
+Temperatures are in the mid to upper 30s with light northeast winds making it feel more like the low to mid 30s.
+The rest of the day will see a continuation of cloudy skies with highs in the upper 40s.

+Skies will be much brighter for Thursday with sunshine sending temperatures soaring into the mid 50s.

-Wednesday will see a continuation of cloudy skies with highs in the 40s.
-The system will exit the area by Wednesday night.
-The rest of the week will be nice with a mix of sun and clouds on Thursday and Friday with highs in the 50s.
-A cold front will move through the area Friday morning, bringing cooler weather with it for the weekend.
+The rest of the week will be nice with a mix of sun and clouds on Friday with highs in the low 50s.

-The weekend will see more sunshine with highs in the 40s.
+The weekend will feature more sunshine with highs in the low 50s.
 Lows at night will drop into the 20s, very close to where we should be for this time of year.

 Most of next week looks dry with clouds and sunshine through next Friday and highs in the 40s and 50s.
 Lows at night will dip into the 20s and 30s.